After-Shock/Cloudbox-wiki/Cloudflare.md

-2 Methods to do this:
+There are two ways to setup this up:

-- Via Script
+- via cloudflared.py script (recommended)

 - Manually